-The BrightEye 70 is a dual rate, eight channel audio embedder or disembedder for 1.5 Gb/s high definition video signals or for 270 Mb/s standard definition signals.
-Four AES ports automatically configure for inputs or outputs when the module is configured for Mux or Demux.
+The BrightEye 74 is an eight channel audio disembedder for 1.5 Gb/s high definition video signals or for 270 Mb/s standard definition signals.

-Selection of Mux or Demux mode, AES group selection, VU status, and gain adjustment can be monitored and adjusted from the front panel.
-More advanced functionality is available via the BrightEye Control application.
+AES group selection, VU status, and gain adjustment can be monitored and adjusted from the front panel.
+More advanced functionality is available via the BrightEye PC or Mac application.

-The BrightEye 70 includes an eight channel audio mixer with channel swap and shuffle capability that allows you to completely rearrange and remix audio channels.
-It provides precise control over audio level, up to 2 dB of gain to compensate for low level sources.
-All audio processing is prerformed at full 24 bit resolutionby a digital signal processor (DSP).
+The BrightEye 74 includes an eight channel audio mixer with channel swap and shuffle capability that allows you to completely rearrange and remix audio channels.
+It allows precise control over audio levels, providing up to 2 dB of gain to compensate for low level sources.
+All audio processing is performed at full 24 bit resolution by a digital signal processor (DSP).